Stay connected with these Black Friday deals on the best Wi-Fi boosters and range extenders

 When people are talking about internet routers and networks, sometimes they will mention that a router is dual-band.
 This means that the router can transmit its Wi-Fi signal over two frequencies at the same time – one at a standard speed of 2.5 Ghz and one faster at 5 Ghz.
 It means that your Wi-Fi router is possible of greater performance – it's a good thing, especially if you have an iPad or even a modern budget Android tablet that can use the faster 5 GHz bandwidth.
 Thankfully, it is common to run phones and general internet-using items over a 2.5 Ghz band, and more demanding devices such as consoles and PCs over the 5 Ghz.

-The market is also seeing tri-band router being released - this is also a very good thing, as it'll offer greater speeds and versatility.
+The market is also seeing the release of tri–band routers, which is also very good, as they'll offer greater speeds and versatility.

 What is mesh Wi-Fi?